Eldov/the-cocktail-app/flask-docker/README.md

 docker run -d -p 5000:5000 --name flask-container1 cocktail-flask
 ```

-This command will make sure the port 5000 is the one being used in the localhost.
+This command will ensure that port 5000 is being used on the localhost.
-When deploying the application, docker will create the container *flask-container1* based on the image *cocktail-flask* and keep it running on the background.
+When deploying the application, Docker will create the container *flask-container1* based on the image *cocktail-flask* and keep it running on the background.

 ## **Step 3:**

 In order to access the web-page, navigate to `http://localhost:5000`.
 There, you can insert the desired drink name and submit.
 The page will show a table with the every drink related to the inserted name.

 The result should be something similar to this: